denghwee/Skin_Analyzer_Microservices/README.md

 - The shipped model weights are for demo purposes.
 Validate accuracy and compliance before clinical use.
 - Delete `app/static/result.jpg` between runs if you need to clear prior results.

+## Cloudinary (optional)

+This project uploads annotated images to Cloudinary when credentials are provided.
+If you want to enable remote image hosting set either the `CLOUDINARY_URL` environment variable or the individual variables below in your environment or `.env` file:

+- `CLOUDINARY_CLOUD_NAME`
+- `CLOUDINARY_API_KEY`
+- `CLOUDINARY_API_SECRET`

+If Cloudinary is not configured the application will fall back to returning a `data:` URI (base64) for the annotated image so the UI still works locally.